zf3/psram-tang-nano-9k/README.md

 * Also read the test bench `psram_test_top.v` for an actual example.
 It works at 81 Mhz, uses byte-based access, and writes its results to UART at 115200 bps.

 See also
-* My [SDRAM controller for Tang 20K](https://github.com/zf3/sdram-tang-primer-20k) if you are working with SDRAM.
 * [An example](https://github.com/zf3/some-tang-nano-9k-examples) using the official Gowin HyperRAM IP.
 The official IP uses bursting access (writes/reads >= 16 bytes a time).
 So it is higher throughput, but also higher latency.
 And it is encrypted verilog. :(
 * [Tang 20K official examples](https://github.com/sipeed/TangPrimer-20K-example), where the UART module comes from.